openalpr/doc/source/on_premises.rst

 Memory and disk requirements are relatively constant.
 Once OpenALPR initializes, the process uses roughly 500MB per analysis thread (CPU core), and that memory usage will not increase.
 The agent records JPEG images to a disk as plates are recognized.
 However, Disk IO is usually not a bottleneck.

-OpenALPR agent performance can also be drastically accelerated by Nvidia GPU hardware, which requires a custom binary compilation for the target Linux hardware system.
-We offer this service for a consulting fee.
+OpenALPR agent performance can also be drastically accelerated by Nvidia GPU hardware.
+OpenALPR maintains binaries for CUDA 8.0 using CuDNN 6 on 64-bit Ubuntu Linux 16.04.
 Please contact info@openalpr.com for more information.

 Installation